hoylen/markdown_toc/README.md

 Markdown file.
 It is used to make large Markdown files easier to navigate and read.

+This is a program to be run from the command line.
+It is not a Dart library for use in other Dart programs or packages.

-This README has been processed by the utility, which automatically produced the above Table of Contents and the numbered headings.
-Note: the Markdown in the examples start with extra indenting to prevent the utility from recognising their contents as headings for it to process.
+_Note: this README has been processed by the utility, which automatically produced the above Table of Contents and the numbered headings.
+Note: the Markdown in the examples start with extra indenting to prevent the utility from recognising their contents as headings for it to process._

 For example, it takes a Markdown file containing: